Authors

 In fact, in closed-door convenings and private conversations around the globe, we’re seeing companies refocusing on G. They are assessing material ESG impacts; building data streams to measure and monitor progress; and hiring ESG controllers to collect, consolidate, and report.

 At the same time, they are evaluating and upgrading organizational capacity to manage material ESG issues, both within the company and across the value chain.
 This first piece of homework—baseline analysis—is apt preparation for previously voluntary disclosure regimes such as the Task Force on Climate-related Financial Disclosures (TCFD), which is being embedded in regulations around the world, and for new newly minted requirements such as the Corporate Sustainability Reporting Directive (CSRD) and the International Financial Reporting Standards (IFRS).
-It also provides a solid foundation for corporate leaders navigating an extremely dynamic, high risk operating environment, as described in BSR’s report, Between Two Worlds: Sustainable Business in the Turbulent Transition.
+It also provides a solid foundation for corporate leaders navigating an extremely dynamic, high-risk operating environment, as described in BSR’s report, Between Two Worlds: Sustainable Business in the Turbulent Transition.
 The number and complexity of the issues at stake and the number and divergence of critical stakeholders underscores the essential role of strategy, oversight, and control to build business resilience.

 Principles of Good Sustainability Governance: Key Questions

 The confluence of all these developments is a real and abiding tension between pragmatism and ambition, which was on full display at Climate Week New York in September and continues to dominate the atmosphere in which sustainability plans are being developed.
-As corporate leaders contemplate how to assess and improve sustainability governance in this environment, we suggest asking six sets of questions, three each at the Corporate and Board levels:
+As corporate leaders contemplate how to assess and improve sustainability governance in this environment, we suggest asking six sets of questions, three each at the Business and Board levels:

 Business